univention/univention-corporate-server/doc/architecture/services/app-center.rst

 * *App restart*
 * *App update*

-And the App Center has other actions, for example they run during installation like the *App Center database integration* or handle a listener module dedicated to the app.
+And the App Center has other actions, for example, they run during installation like the *App Center database integration* or handle a listener module dedicated to the app.
 Furthermore, app developers use the *App Center Dev actions* during app development.